 Wind & Sailing Conditions: The summer months in the Sporades are dry and warm.
 The prevailing wind in the summer is the ‘Meltemi’ (force 3-4) that provides fantastic sailing conditions but do also look out for the ‘Sirrocco’, a southerly wind that blows every few weeks in the early and late season.

 Dodecanese Islands Yacht Charter

 Travel back in time to the Dodecanese Islands, located in the south-east of the Aegean Sea, just off the Turkish coast.
 Expect stunning sandy or pebble beaches, traditional Greek towns, imposing monuments as well as typically excellent Greek gastronomy.
 Astypalea, Leros, Lipsi, Nisyros, Kalymnos, Karpathos, Kastellorizo, Kos, Patmos, Rhodes, Tilos are just a few that make up this beautiful island group.
 Rhodes, for instance, has reinvented itself hilltop castles, emerald coves, and powdery, golden beaches, and be sure to head to Mavikros restaurant for the unrivaled view!

-The Greek islands tend to have a "Dry Mediterranean" climate, which makes them perfect for chartering during the non-winter months.
+The Greek Islands tend to have a "Dry Mediterranean" climate, which makes them perfect for chartering during the non-winter months - from April to October.
 The weather in the islands is almost always sunny and dry during the summer, with the temperature hot during the day and pleasantly warm at night.
-Winters are chilly and wet and therefore make chartering risky, but summer in Greece lasts longer than in the likes of France and Italy, extending the charter season and allowing you more time to sail!
+Winters are chilly and wet and therefore make chartering less appealing, but summer in Greece lasts longer than in the likes of France and Italy, extending the charter and sailing season and allowing you more time to sail!